 3. Professional Presentation

 Entrepreneurs will sometimes take bench samples from their flavor house, along with a mockup of their packaging, to their sales and investor meetings.
 While this low-cost option can work, this approach has some definite downsides when it comes to representing your product and your brand.
-First of all, bench samples will not match the properties and quality of products produced on professional equipment.
+First of all, bench samples will not match the properties and quality of products produced on commercial equipment.
 With many flavor houses simulating pasteurization and not always carbonating to production levels, there are bound to be differences between your samples and your commercially-produced product.
 While you can explain the potential and desired output, it is far more impactful to show a final, salable product in the actual packaging.
 The polished look and accompanying testing and production data that go along with a well-executed pilot run, leave a positive impression of your business with investors, distributors, and retailers.